jameskstew/ddc/pages/sprint.md

 Although we have identified a number of Food and Sustainability [sub-themes]({{ site.baseurl }}/project_overview),  each of these is still pretty broad.
 Your team will need to think about your interest and priorities within your chosen sub-theme.
 You will need to plan:

-* Where to go during the Fast Hack.
+* Where to go during the Fprint.
 * Who to talk to &mdash; may be teams, individuals, organisations.
 * What you want to find out (types of data to collect).
 * Practicalities: any equipment needed, staying in touch on the day, storing information, etc.